femou1/pb-handbooks/pet_handbook.md

 If a train driver derails their train and they are still seated, try to ask them if they can remove their train.

-If there is a nuke train whose rockets are about to blow up you are free to kill said driver in order to protect others.
+If there is a nuke train whose rockets are about to blow up you are free to kill said driver to protect others.

 ***IMPORTANT:*** **DO NOT use your weaponry to fire shots at a driver whose train is derailed.
 That should only ever be used if the driver is threatening you with their own weapons OR if the driver is causing a huge backlog of traffic and is refusing to delete their train, even after being asked multiple times.**

 You are not allowed to use UFOs or Vehicles to block trains.
 However, you may use jetpacks to derail enemy nuke trains, ignited nuke trains, or if the train is on fire.
 You may never derail trains driven by those who do not pose a threat.

-An enemy is defined as someone who is on-duty TMS (Red Ranktag & Uniform), any user on KoS, or those who have made their anti-core intentions clear.
+An enemy is defined as someone who is on KoS or those who have made their anti-core intentions clear.

 **A PET Respondent can never drive or light nuke trains under any circumstances.**